OSGeo/gdal/doc/source/drivers/raster/georaster.rst

       value won't be considered.
 When set to FALSE, NODATA pixels will be considered as regular pixels.

+      A NODATA value is used for cells whose values are either not known or meaningless

 -  .. co:: QUALITY
       :choices: 0-100
       :default: 75